Why Embracing Energy’s Digital Future Means Going All-In on Cloud

 When Cloud Migration Means Innovation-Ready

-Once in the cloud, energy companies can leverage a DataOps platform to effectively develop and test business critical applications with greater scalability, flexibility, and efficiency.
+Once in the cloud, energy companies can leverage programmable data to effectively develop and test business critical applications with greater scalability, flexibility, and efficiency.
 Gathering data from multiple sources into one place can produce insights about everything from company operations to customer needs—as well as quickly and easily put that data in the hands of developers to test, hone and release new apps in response.
 It’s a competitive edge in today’s app-driven world.